 WHEN?
 The workshop will take place November 9th to the 11th, 2022.
-On November 9 there is an informal gathering in the evening, and the workshop takes place between November 10 (morning) and November 11 (afternoon).
+On November 9 there is no formal organized event by CEnSE but participants that arrive on the 9th are of course encouraged to meet up, and the workshop takes place between November 10 (morning) and November 11 (afternoon).

 VENUE?
 The conference, dinner, and accommodation will take place at Hällsnäs Hotel and Conference (https://www.hallsnas.se/), which is located in a scenic rural setting conveniently close to Landvetter Airport, Gothenburg.
 Landvetter is Sweden’s second-largest airport with easy access to many international connections (https://www.swedavia.se/landvetter).

 COST?
 The workshop attendance is free of charge, and accommodation and meals will be covered by the organizers.
 Travel costs, however, will have to be covered by the participants.

 HOW?
 The workshop is organized by the research centre CEnSE (Centre for Entrepreneurship and Spatial Economics) at Jönköping International Business School, Sweden.
 The workshop will have three keynote speakers and individual paper sessions.
 The organizers of the workshop aim to arrange an outlet in the form of a special issue in an international journal.
 All papers will be assigned a discussant and all presenters/participants are expected to serve as discussants.
 We aim to encourage constructive discussions in an interactive setting and therefore there will be no parallel sessions.
 Consequently, the number of participants will be limited.